Counting surfaces on Calabi-Yau 4-folds I: Foundations: Introduction

 Inspired by Pandharipande-Thomas's work on curves on 3-folds \cite{PT1}, we settle (A) by constructing moduli spaces of stable pairs on $X$.
 We find that for 2-dimensional pairs, there is more structure than for 1-dimensional pairs, and we obtain \emph{two} types which we call $\PT_0$ and $\PT_1$ pairs.
 The stable pair moduli spaces give smaller compactifications --- roughly speaking, $\PT_0$ pairs prevent free roaming points on $X$ and $\PT_1$ pairs prevent free roaming points \emph{and} curves on $X$.
 The Hilbert scheme and two stable pair moduli spaces each have desirable features and should be studied together.

 We overcome (B) by constructing reduced virtual cycles using the cosection localization method of Kiem and Li \cite{KL13}.
 This method was generalized to the case of \emph{isotropic cosections} by Kiem and the third-named author \cite{KP20}.
-Instead in this paper, we use a variant, namely \emph{non-degenerate cosections}.
-For a class $\gamma\in H^{2}(X,\Omega_X^2)$, virtual cycles of moduli spaces parametrizing 2-dimensional pairs in class $\gamma$ generally vanish.
+Instead, in this paper we use a variant, namely \emph{non-degenerate cosections}.
+For a class $\gamma\in H^{2}(X,\Omega^2_X)\cap H^4(X,\Q)$, virtual cycles of moduli spaces parametrizing 2-dimensional pairs in class $\gamma$ often vanish.
 Similar vanishing for curve counting theories on surfaces/3-folds led to \textit{reduced theories} e.g.~\cite{MPT,KT1} (we refer the reader to the introductions of these papers for more references).
-From the perspective of curves on surfaces/3-folds $X$, reducing is often needed when $X$ has a holomorphic 2-form.
-Therefore, for compact Calabi-Yau 3-folds satisfying $h^{0,1}(X) = h^{0,2}(X) = 0$, it is of no concern.
-As we will see, even for surfaces on compact Calabi-Yau 4-folds satisfying $h^{0,1}(X) = h^{0,2}(X) = h^{0,3}(X) = 0$ reducing is almost always necessary.
+From the perspective of curves on surfaces/3-folds $X$, reducing is usually needed when $X$ has a non-zero holomorphic 2-form.
+However, for compact Calabi-Yau 3-folds satisfying $h^{0,1}(X) = h^{0,2}(X) = 0$, it is of no concern.
+As we will see, even on compact Calabi-Yau 4-folds satisfying $h^{0,1}(X) = h^{0,2}(X) = h^{0,3}(X) = 0$ reducing is necessary for most interesting surface classes $\gamma$.